Preparing search index...

 HTTP POST "/signalk/v2/api/notifications/a987be59-d26f-46db-afeb-83987b837a8f/silence"

-Notification: post silence request
+Notification: after successful silence request

 {